 Below, IEEE 802 summarizes the actions that it believes the Commission could take initially to lay the foundation for improved use of 5 GHz by U-NIIs.

-[SUMMARIZE REPLY COMMENT HERE] In this comment, IEEE 802 will discuss: in Section II.

 IEEE 802 and its members are prepared to assist the Commission in order to begin to resolve the issues in this important docket.
 We believe the Commission can and should issue its first Report and Order in this proceeding in the fourth calendar quarter of this year or soon thereafter.
 Because the markets enabled by IEEE 802.11 technologies are global, we are mindful of the important precedent that the Commission will be setting for other regulators around the world.
 The explosive growth that we are witnessing in the use of IEEE 802.11 radio local area networks (RLANs) requires prompt and thoughtful regulatory action which will coincidentally help to frame the debate for regulators everywhere.
 Accordingly, we find suggestions that the Commission do nothing unless and until there is a change in ITU regulations to be ill-informed.
 As the record amply demonstrates, IEEE 802.11 technology is too important to consumers, businesses, service providers, and to national economies, to delay.
 Spectrum rules that best enable the next generation of IEEE 802.11 technology, and which will meet the rising tide of consumer and business demand, are essential as IEEE 802.11 RLANs become the primary on and off ramp to the Internet.

 Unlicensed devices are playing an important and critical role in meeting wireless data needs